NazaninShafiabadi/antisurprisal/README.md

+This repository contains the source code for our paper entitled "Beyond Surprisal: A Dual Metric Framework for Lexical Skill Acquisition in LLMs"

 # Anti-surprisal
 A complementary metric to $surprisal$, measuring a model's capacity to refrain from using words in inappropriate or unexpected contexts.